raclettejs/raclette-docs/docs/introduction/architecture.md

 # Architecture Overview

-Raclette is built on a modular and declarative architecture that simplifies how modern business applications are structured, configured, and rendered.
-At the core of Raclette lies a powerful engine — the **Core** — which handles state management, data access, user authentication, and more, while providing full flexibility to integrate with various frontend frameworks.
+raclette is built on a modular and declarative architecture that simplifies how modern business applications are structured, configured, and rendered.
+At the core of raclette lies a powerful engine — the **Core** — which handles state management, data access, user authentication, and more, while providing full flexibility to integrate with various frontend frameworks.

-This document outlines the key architectural components of a Raclette-based application and how they interact with one another.
+This document outlines the key architectural components of a raclette-based application and how they interact with one another.

 ## Core

-The **Raclette Core** is the foundation of every Raclette application.
+The **raclette Core** is the foundation of every raclette application.
 It provides:

 - **Authentication** and session management
 - A built-in **MongoDB-based database layer**